 Also, if you’re running a business or a service, then you’ll probably want to make the switch.
 VPS hosting is typically more reliable and faster than shared hosting, and the extra speed will help increase sales and conversions.

 We’ve mentioned it before and we’ll mention it again – there’s no such thing as the perfect VPS provider (at least, none that we know of).
-However, Siteground does come pretty close, despite the price.
+However, Hostinger does come pretty close, with great offering at an affordable rate.

 Regardless of which VPS you decide to go with, the 5 that we’ve listed above are currently the best providers around as they give you great customer service, server performance, reliability, overall ease of use and most importantly, speed.